 During this time, PONCHO also made several location moves, including a shift of its offices in 1989 to the Lloyd Building in downtown Seattle, giving the group its first real office space.
 A bigger change, however, came in 1984 when the auction gala moved from the Seattle Center Exhibition Hall to Seattle's Sheraton Hotel.
 The Sheraton offered several advantages, such as easy parking and overnight lodging for travelers who came from a distance.
 Also the space at the Exhibition Hall was limited to one large room that each year was ably decorated and transformed with the help of the Bon Marche and volunteers.
 The Sheraton offered the advantage of a parking lot tent that could accommodate large items such as boats and vans.
-But as longtime PONCHO board member C. David Hughbanks remembers of those years in the Exhibition Hall, "It was much more fun in the early days when we closed the auction just about when the early morning risers met the chirping birds in the London Plane trees on Mercer Street" (Hughbanks email).
+But as longtime PONCHO board member C. David Hughbanks (1936-2023) remembered of those years in the Exhibition Hall, "It was much more fun in the early days when we closed the auction just about when the early morning risers met the chirping birds in the London Plane trees on Mercer Street" (Hughbanks email).
 At the Sheraton, more dollars were raised but the cost of staging became increasingly expensive; though the net results were larger, fewer dollars were left to give to the beneficiaries.

 The Charity Auction